Author’s Note: This post was updated on March 13, 2023, with updated data, resources, and templates for you to use.

 For many business owners, online advertising begins and ends with Google Ads and Facebook Ads.
-However, while LinkedIn Ads cost more, savvy businesses recognize the specialized benefits this platform offers.
+While LinkedIn Ads typically cost more, savvy businesses recognize the specialized benefits this platform offers.

-If you need a new channel to generate leads and traffic, LinkedIn can present an ideal solution.
-What’s more, if you work in the B2B space, LinkedIn offers a veritable goldmine of potential customers.
-According to data collected in 2021, Linkedin is the most used social media platform for B2B marketers at 96 percent.
+If you need a new channel to generate leads and traffic, LinkedIn can present the ideal solution.
+With a reach of 900 million unique users, and a 5% growth rate in the 3 months leading up to January of 2023, Linkedin is one of the largest social media platforms.
+If you work in the B2B space, LinkedIn offers a goldmine of potential customers.
+According to data collected in 2022, Linkedin is the most used organic social media platform for B2B marketers at 96%.

 LinkedIn Ads Cost: Is It Worth It?

 Though LinkedIn stands as a juggernaut in the world of B2B commerce, its advertising opportunities can provide clear benefits for companies of all shapes and sizes.
 Whether you own or market for a university, nonprofit, or another type of organization, you can utilize LinkedIn for targeted goals to achieve success.

 Also, keep in mind that the ROI on your LinkedIn Ads cost is not only apparent in new customers, but also in potential employees.
 Any savvy business owner knows that finding the right applicant is less about dangling a hook, and more about finding the right spot and casting a net.